Josh-TX/fileplayer/README.md

 # Fileplayer
-a web server for playing video/audio files and remembering your progress/watch history
+a web server for playing video/audio files and remembering your progress/watch history.
+Primarily intended for podcast-like media.